pgmorales76/react_portfolio/README.md

 - Update the README a little.
 Include at least the URL to your live, deployed site.

 - Replace all instances (Edit > Find in Files) of "Ursula Lopez" with your name.
 Note that portfolio content is pulled from JSON source files in the `/public` folder.
 See how it works?
 Update just your name, then commit, push to GitHub, and publish your changes to Netlify to ensure your workflow is running smoothly.

+### Time Estimate

+Number and name of feature: Feature #1: Clone Template and Deploy: As a user, I want to view a unique portfolio online, so that the skills and personality of the developer are portrayed

+Estimate of time needed to complete: One hour

+Start time: Sunday, August 6, 2023 @ 8:00am EST

+Finish time: Sunday, August 6, 2023 @ 8:45am EST

+Actual time needed to complete: Forty-five minutes